bschmatz/drinks/src/site/markdown/member1.md

 ## Tasks

-Was responsible for the creation of the git repository and the initial file-structure.
+Responsible for various tasks in the project.
+Notably: Creation of repository and initial file structure.
-Also created the pom.xml file.
-Detailed list of tasks can be found below:
+Detailed task list can be found below:

 **maven**
 - create initial file structure